-The following instutions, all members of the London Health & Wellbeing Network, are running programmes of events as part of London Wellbeing Week:
+The following intitutions, all members of the London Health & Wellbeing Network, are ran a variety of staff- and student-focussed events:.

-LSE, the London School of Economics & Political Science has a full schedule of events for staff, students or both, all of which encourage a positive approach to mental health and wellbeing and demonstrate that student wellbeing is a top priority for the school, broadening the understanding of wellbeing support that LSE can offer.
-Events running from Monday until Friday include: lectures on perfectionism and student happiness, an introduction to mindfulness based stress reduction, sessions on understanding anxiety and building a sense of student community wellbeing in academic departments, and activities such as choirs and workshops.
-Please see the dedicated website for more information.
+LSE, the London School of Economics & Political Science had a full schedule of events for staff, students or both, all of which encourage a positive approach to mental health and wellbeing and demonstrate that student wellbeing is a top priority for the school, broadening the understanding of wellbeing support that LSE can offer.

-The University of East London has a full schedule of events for students and staff to show the various ways in which the university takes wellbeing seriously.
-In addition they are also offering focus groups throughout the week to enable both students and staff to feedback as to how they feel the university is currently supporting their mental health.
-Events running from Monday to Friday include: cognitive behavioural therapy and mindfulness sessions, wellbeing walks and strolls, “thyme for change” to explore the link between gardening and good mental health, workshops covering topics such as coping with stress and neuroscience and creativity, and performances and sports classes for all.
-Please see the dedicated website for more information.
+The University of East London had a full schedule of events for students and staff to show the various ways in which the university takes wellbeing seriously.
+In addition they are held focus groups throughout the week to enable both students and staff to feedback as to how they feel the university is currently supporting their mental health.

-The University of West London will be running a variety of events throughout the week, to allow both students and staff to prioritise their own wellbeing.
-Events running from Monday until Friday include: events and workshops designed and led by UWL student wellbeing champions, free nutrition consultations and appointments led by Level 6 nutrition students, mindfulness sessions and massages, a variety of fitness and sports sessions for both students and staff, promotion of student wellbeing and advocacy support services, and mental health awareness training for staff.
+The University of West London ran events including workshops designed and led by UWL student wellbeing champions, free nutrition consultations and appointments led by Level 6 nutrition students, mindfulness sessions and massages, a variety of fitness and sports sessions for both students and staff, promotion of student wellbeing and advocacy support services, and mental health awareness training for staff.